8.2 MHz · 58 kHz · AM/RF active · Call 1-888-909-TAGS

 The Benefit Denial Angle

-The countermeasure a shielded bag can't address is one that doesn't depend on detection at all.
-Benefit denial tags, the ink and dye devices that stain and ruin an item if they're forced off, make the merchandise worthless to a reseller whether or not it ever crosses a pedestal.
-A booster bag can hide a tag from the antenna; it can't make stained goods sellable.
+The layer a shielded bag does not address is one that doesn't depend on detection at all.
+Benefit denial tags, the ink and dye devices that stain and ruin an item if they're forced off, can reduce or destroy the resale value of protected apparel even where a shielding attempt interferes with EAS detection.
+A booster bag may hide a tag from the antenna, but it does nothing to make stained goods sellable.

 That is why benefit denial remains a standard layer against organized theft of apparel and soft goods.
 It changes the economics rather than the physics.
 (We cover the mechanism in detail in our field reference on ink tags.)